selamikarakas/YolactLossSurvey/README.md

+In recent years, object detection and instance segmentation have become important tasks in computer vision, with numerous applications in robotics, surveillance, and autonomous driving.
+One of the state-of-the-art methods for these tasks is [YOLACT](https://github.com/dbolya/yolact), which combines the strengths of region proposal-based and anchor-based approaches.
+However, a critical aspect of YOLACT's performance is the choice of loss function, which determines how the model learns from training data and generalizes to unseen data.
+In this paper, we investigate the effect of different loss functions on the mask mAP performance of YOLACT on several benchmark datasets.

 # OUR MASK mAP and FPS RESULT ON YOLACT++ trained on [Cigarette Butts Dataset](https://www.immersivelimit.com/datasets/cigarette-butts)

 |                  |  FPS  |  all  | AP50  | AP55  | AP60  | AP65  | AP70  | AP75  | AP80  | AP85  | AP90  | AP95  |